Violent Femmes: Horns of Dilemma

-In their shows, the Femmes employ a horn section called the Horns of Dilemma.
-For many years, it consisted of Peter Balestrieri, Steve MacKay on saxophones and Sigmund Snopek III on keyboards and other instruments.
-It was augmented by various musicians who the band invited to play with them.
-The band now uses local acquaintances, famous or otherwise, friends, relatives or associates of the band, particularly their road crew.
+In their shows, the Femmes employ a horn section called the Horns of Dilemma as their backing band.
+For many years, it consisted of Peter Balestrieri, Steve MacKay on saxophones, and Sigmund Snopek III on keyboards and other instruments.

+The backing band was augmented by various musicians who the band invited to play with them, now using local acquaintances (famous or otherwise), friends, relatives, or other associates of the band, particularly their road crew.
 Instrumentation varies widely and includes saxophones, trumpets, trombones, sousaphone, flute, clarinet, antique hunting horn, kazoo, and percussion.
 The group doesn't back up the band in the way that a traditional horn section would; instead, they provide a free-form noise jam.
 When the band plays "Black Girls" or "Confessions", the only direction given to the players is to play freely and as wildly as possible during certain sections.

-Currently, the leader of the Horns of Dilemma is Blaise Garza, who plays saxophone.
+The current leader of the Horns of Dilemma is Blaise Garza, who plays saxophone.
 Famous members have included John Zorn, Dick Parry, and the Dresden Dolls.
 Longtime band associates and employees who have played with the Horns include soundman Caleb Alexander and manager Darren Brown.

-Before becoming the band's drummer, John Sparrow played cajón, starting in 2005.
-Various bassists stand in for Ritchie during "Gone Daddy Gone," when he plays xylophone.
+Before becoming the drummer for the main band, Femmes, John Sparrow played cajón for the backing band, Dilemma, starting in 2005.
+Various bassists stand in for Ritchie during "Gone Daddy Gone" when he plays xylophone.
 These musicians are all considered members of the Horns of Dilemma.